ProstaTD: Bridging Surgical Triplet from Classification to Fully Supervised Detection: Limitations and Future Works

-\textbf{Long-Tail Distribution and Rare Triplet Cases.} Similar to CholecT50~\cite{nwoye2021rendezvous}, our ProstaTD dataset also exhibits uneven data distribution, with a significant proportion of rare triplets.
-These uncommon instances often arise from situational constraints, such as the time cost of instrument switching, where surgeons temporarily repurpose available tools to perform alternative actions.
+Similar to CholecT50~\citepsup{nwoye2021rendezvous_sup}, our ProstaTD dataset also exhibits uneven data distribution, with a significant proportion of rare triplets.
+These uncommon instances often arise from situational constraints, such as the time cost of instrument switching, where surgeons temporarily repurpose available instruments to perform alternative actions.
 In addition, some triplets may be missing from the dataset due to anatomical differences between patients, which can lead to additional dissection steps or unconventional surgical techniques.
 In real-world procedures, the potential number of triplet combinations is far greater, influenced by variations in surgical habits, patient conditions, and even occasional errors.
 However, these rare and abnormal cases are difficult to capture due to their infrequent occurrence.
 Despite their low frequency, they are highly relevant to clinical safety and robustness, making their inclusion vital in medical datasets.
-Moreover, most current approaches constrain triplet recognition to a fixed predefined class set, which inherently prevents the identification of unseen or abnormal triplets.
+Moreover, most current approaches constrain triplet recognition to a fixed, predefined class set, which inherently prevents the identification of unseen or abnormal triplets.
 This limitation underscores the need for models that independently predict instruments, actions, and targets, and then flexibly compose triplet candidates, rather than relying on rigid class enumeration.
+Although our TDnet is specifically designed for triplet class imbalance, it is clear that there is still significant room for improvement on this problem.
 Therefore, our ProstaTD dataset provides a venue to address this challenge, facilitating future research in surgical action recognition.